Benoit37000/minipill_lora-stm32_low_power_node/README.md

 All hardware versions 1.x are supported by this software

 ## Update 2020-10-08
 Added code so you can also use ABP as activation mechanisme.
-Please look in the source code for instructions.
+Please look in the source code for detailed instructions.
+In general: in config.h of lmic the DISABLE_JOIN is defined.

 ## PlatformIO
 Remember that this code is used in combination with the PlatformIO toolset.